 Let’s Hear it for the Boy

 Our best educators have been our own dogs.
 Cooperative Paws’ former staff members, beloved family members and teachers.
-Pets who have passed away but are never forgotten.
+Pets and service dogs who have passed away but are never forgotten.

 Monty was a large shepherd mix adopted from a Washington DC area shelter.
 Monty was a “canine genious.”
 He earned an AKC Canine Good Citizen certificate and learned a number of complex behaviors- some trained and others that he taught himself.